At least one dead in French supermarket hostage-taking: mayor

 A police source had said earlier that eight people were being held hostage and that the hostage-taker had shot at a police officer.

-BFM TV said the hostage-taker has claimed allegiance to Islamic State.
+Reuters pictures showed police in helmets and body armour in positions around the Super-U supermarket.

 The Paris prosecutor’s office said counter-terrorism prosecutors were investigating the incident but did not comment on the possible Islamic State allegiance.

 Earlier, the Interior Ministry had said security forces were carrying out an operation at a supermarket in southern France.
 Interior Minister Gerard Collomb was on his way.

-“There is an ongoing situation near Carcassone...in the town of Trebes, where shots have been heard and a man entrenched himself in a supermarket,” Prime Minister Edouard Philippe said.
+“There is an ongoing situation ... in the town of Trebes, where shots have been heard and a man entrenched himself in a supermarket,” Philippe said.
 “It’s a serious situation.”

 The UNSA police union also said on Twitter a police operation was underway after an individual had earlier shot at four officers in the Carcassone region, wounding one of them.

-Reporting by Johanna Decorse in Toulouse, Leigh Thomas, Emmanuel Jarry and Bate Felix in Paris; Writing by Ingrid Melander; Editing by John Irish and Angus MacSwan
+Reporting by Johanna Decorse in Toulouse, Leigh Thomas, Emmanuel Jarry and Bate Felix in Paris; Writing by Ingrid Melander and David Stamp; Editing by Matthew Mpoke Bigg